About me

 October 2024 - November 2024

-Worked as an organizer at the GameJam event.
-Also took an workshop on Game development using Unity for the same event.
+Co-organized the GameJam event.
+Also took a workshop on Game development using Unity for the same event.